jameel1k/Python-Code/README.md

 # Python-Code
-#This is an example of complete Python code which will open up in Jupyter Notebook.
+#This is an example of some Python code, that I have completed.
-#This shows tuples and lists of genres of albums.
+#The data topic is genres of albums.